chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 Also make sure that you're feeding him upright.

 Your baby could also just have a derpy esophogus, so it just kind of can't hold shit down.
 It will grow out of this.
 But he or she may have some sort of like acid reflux.
 Sorry.
 It also comes in phases, but if you are concerned, ask the midwife.
+For Christian it seemed like for every growth spurt he just barfed a lot, because his body outgrew his epiglottis.

 Don't hold your baby over your computer or really any electronics, btw.

+Make it part of your daily routine to deposit rags where they're needed most.

 #### Nipples, yours